firetrap/Moody/first-time-with-moody.md

 =======

 This a start introduction of what you can expect in the first time you use Moody.
-Moody is avaiable only in English, but in the future it will support more languages and even more features.
+Moody is available only in English, but in the future it will support more languages and even more features.

 Lets get started, Moody to work needs